gelisam/hawk/doc/README.md

 The type of the user function must be compatible with this tabular format.
-Recall that, in Hawk, tabular means list of lists of ByteString where the first list is the list of lines, the second list is the list of fields for each line and the ByteString is the content of a single cell.
+Recall that, in Hawk, tabular means list of lists of ByteString where the first list is the list of records, the second list is the list of fields for each record and the ByteString is the content of a single cell.

 For the cell content type, any type that is instance of